Gi60s/openapi-enforcer-middleware/docs-src/guide/controllers.md

 ---
 title: Controllers
 subtitle: Guide
-description: A guide to setting up a controller files for the Open API Enforcer Middleware.
+description: A guide to setting up a controller files for the OpenAPI Enforcer Middleware.
 ---

 # Defining Controllers

 A controller is an object whose properties are functions.
-These functions will be called by the Open API Enforcer Middleware according to the `x-controller` and `x-operation` attributes you [specify in your Open API document](openapi-document.md).
+These functions will be called by the OpenAPI Enforcer Middleware according to the `x-controller` and `x-operation` attributes you [specify in your OpenAPI document](openapi-document.md).
 When these functions are called, they will receive the request, response, and next function as parameters.

 You can define your controller objects one of two ways: